OpalHunter/quest-1/README.md

 4. Cadence picks up errors in coding and clearly points them out to the developer.
 This makes coding less stressful as there is no need to debug a contract once it has been created.

-5. Cadence uses Resource Oriented Programming, this is a very important feature and increasices the efficiency and spped in creating new contracts.
+5. Cadence uses Resource Oriented Programming, this is a very important feature and increasices the efficiency and speed in creating new contracts.
+It is specific to Cadence and creates a good experience for the coder as it aims to overcome some of the programming flaws found when building on other chains.
+One important feature of Resource Oriented Programming  concerns item ownership.
 If we compare items stored on Ethereum they are held in a ledger but using Resource Oriented Programming, those items are stored in the users own account.
 So in a way proof of ownership is shown by actually having possession of the item.
-This is just one important feature of Resource Oriented Programming.

 Question Two In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful